On maximal subgroups of ample groups: Regularity properties

 \section{Regularity properties}

-In this section we formulate several useful properties that a subgroup $G$ of $\Homeo(X)$ may or may not have.
-When proving statements on the ample group $\F(G)$, we will usually need some combination of those properties.
+In this section we formulate several useful properties that a subgroup $G$ of $\Homeo(X)$ may or may not have, and establish relations between them.
+When proving statements on the ample group $\F(G)$, we will usually need some of those properties.
+Let us begin with a very well known property that will be required most of the time.